School Trips Abroad

 We offer 24-hour support in-country, as well as a 24-hour emergency desk, which is also available to parents.
 In fact, our expertise in managing young volunteers in international destinations has also secured us British Standards 8848 compliance.

-Also, as chaperones play such an important role in the success of our school trips abroad, we agree in advance to a GVI staff, chaperone and student ratio to give additional peace of mind.
-This is usually a minimum of one GVI staff member assigned to a group of six participants.
-But for teen volunteers the ratio is often as high as one staff member to every three participants.
-Teens are also supervised by their chaperones throughout their stay.
+Also, as teachers play such an important role in the success of our school trips abroad, we agree in advance to an expedition leader, teacher and student ratio to give additional peace of mind.
+This is usually a minimum of one expedition leader assigned to a group of six participants.

-We also usually offer one free chaperone place per each ten high school students attending the program, and offer pre-departure support with travel logistics and to make sure school groups know what to expect upon arrival and during the program.
-We also conduct a chaperone webinar where chaperones, parents, guardians and teachers can ask questions and receive feedback from our support coordinators.
+We also usually offer one free teacher place per each ten high school students attending the program, and offer pre-departure support with travel logistics and to make sure school groups know what to expect upon arrival and during the program.
+We also conduct a teacher webinar where teachers, parents, guardians and chaperones can ask questions and receive feedback from our support coordinators.

-All transport during the project, as well as the final airport drop-off, is provided by GVI staff members.
-In order to seamlessly manage airport arrivals for our groups, we set up instant messaging groups that allow communication between students, chaperones, parents and GVI staff members.
-Uniformed GVI staff members meet the group at the airport upon arrival and they are then transported to their accommodation.
+All transport during the project, as well as the final airport drop-off, is provided by GVI expedition leaders.
+In order to seamlessly manage airport arrivals for our groups, we set up instant messaging groups that allow communication between students, teachers, parents and expedition leaders.
+Uniformed GVI expedition leaders meet the group at the airport upon arrival and they are then transported to their accommodation.
 After this point, all parents receive an email letting them know that their child has arrived safely.

 For parents and educators looking for more information, visit our parent page to download our Parent Information Pack.